shakacode/react_on_rails/README.md

   + **raise_on_prerender_error:** Default is false.
 True will throw an error on the server side rendering.
 Your controller will have to handle the error.
 + Any other options are passed to the content tag, including the id

-Note, be sure to set the **generatorFunction** flag in your JS code.
-The default is false, set to true if you want to use a generator function rather than a React Component.
-Why would you do this?
+#### Generator Functions
+Why would you create a funct that returns a React compnent?
 For example, you may want the ability to use the passed-in props to initialize a redux store or setup react-router.
 Or you may want to return different components depending on what's in the props.
+ReactOnRails will automatically detect a registered generator function.

 #### server_render_js
 `server_render_js(js_expression, options = {})`